dalyIsaac/kea/README.md

   - [x] Display file contents in Monaco
   - [x] Display file names in the tree
   - [x] Display file names in Monaco
-- [ ] Loading state for the file contents
+- [x] Loading state for the file contents
+  - [ ] Fix loading state when switching between files
-- [ ] Select the first file in the tree by default
+- [x] Select the first file in the tree by default
-- [ ] Route to file based on URL
+- [x] Route to file based on URL
 - [ ] Route to file and line based on URL
 - [x] Don't display loading icon for files which don't exist (e.g., added/removed files)
 - [x] Display loading icon for diff tree